tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

             ) (h |> Ok)
 ```

-The previous version is not used to process stored events because, beside the in memory or postgres storage that are able to preserve consistency of the events stored (i.e. if the event are there then they must be consistent), there is the possibility of inconsistencies in the events that are stored in a general case by using directly the EventStoreDb or a message broker system.
+The previous version is not used to process stored events because, besides the in-memory or Postgres storage that is able to preserve the consistency of the events stored (i.e. if the event are there then they must be consistent), there is the possibility of inconsistencies in the events that are stored in a general case by using directly the EventStoreDb or a message broker system.

-Here an implementation of the evolve that skip eventual inconsistent events:
+Here is an implementation of the evolve that skips eventual inconsistent events:

 ```Fsharp
     let inline evolve<'A, 'E when 'E :> Event<'A>> (h: 'A) (events: List<'E>): Result<'A, string> =